sirjofri/ordner/POD.md

 DESCRIPTION
 ===========

-    shows all the folders and files of an chosen folder.
+    shows all the folders and files of a chosen folder.
     It has two sections (two little filemanagers).
 It's just under Development, so I don't know the features coming in future.